-fork func(param, ...)
+fork procname(param, ...)

-statement, which creates a new process running the procedure func with the specified parameters.
+statement, which creates a new process running the process procname with the specified parameters.
 The user may specify which processor to use, or use the standard default case of running it on the current processor.
 Objects may be passed as parameters (call by reference).
 A process may fork many times, passing the same objects to each of the children.
 This is how objects come to be shared among a collection of processes.
 There are no global objects in Orca.

 Objects are passive.
 They do not contain processes or other active elements.
 Each object contains some data structures, along with definitions of one or more operations that use the data structures.
 The operations are defined by Orca procedures written by the programmer.
-An object has a specification part and an implementation part, similar in this respect to Ada® packages or Modula-2 modules.
+These operations may contain guards that prevent an operation from starting until certain conditions are met.
+An object has a specification part and an implementation part, similar in this respect to Ada[®] packages or Modula-2 modules.
 Orca is what is technically called object based (in contrast with object oriented) in that it supports encapsulated abstract data types, but without inheritance.

-A common way of programming in Orca is the Replicated Worker Paradigm [5].
+A common way of programming in Orca is the Replicated Worker Paradigm [6].
 In this model, the main program starts out by creating a large number of identical worker processes, each getting the same objects as parameters, so they are shared among all the workers.
 Once the initialization phase is completed, the system consists of the main process, along with some number of identical worker processes, all of which share some objects.
 Processes can perform operations on any of their objects whenever they want to, without having to worry about all the mechanics of how many copies are stored and where, how updates take place, and so on.
 As far as the programmer is concerned, all the objects are effectively located in one big shared memory somewhere, but are protected by a kind of monitor that prevents multiple updates to an object at the same time.